MicroEJ/docs/PlatformDeveloperGuide/uiChangeLog.rst

 **Fixed**

-	* Returned X coordinates when drawing a string was considered as an error code .
+	* Returned X coordinates when drawing a string was considered as an error code.
-	* Exception when loading a font from an application .
+	* Exception when loading a font from an application.
 	* ``LLEXT`` link error with Architecture 6.13+ and UI 9+.

 [9.3.0] - 2017-08-24